Camellia: Benchmarking Cultural Biases in LLMs for Asian Languages: Are Cultural Biases Consistent Across Languages and LLMs?

 where $P_{\texttt{[MASK]}}$ is the LLM's probability of an entity filling the \texttt{[MASK]} token.
 For entities tokenized into multiple tokens, we take the product of the conditional probabilities of each token.
 For a set of prompts $C = \{c_k\}_{k=1}^{K}$, the CBS per entity type for an LLM is computed by averaging over all $c_k \in C$.
 An LLM is considered more Western-biased as its CBS gets close to 100\%.

-\paragraph{Results.} Figure~\ref{fig:cbs-english} shows the average CBS across entity types achieved on the culturally-grounded contexts of each culture when tested in each language.
+\paragraph{Results.} Figures~\ref{fig:cbs-english} and ~\ref{fig:cbs-grounded-vs-neutral} show the average CBS across entity types when tested in each language.
 We observe the following key insights:

-\paragraph{LLMs can struggle to distinguish Asian vs. Western entities in Asian languages.} Since the contexts we test on are grounded in each Asian culture (only entities associated with the specific Asian culture are appropriate for filling the \texttt{[MASK]}), the CBS is expected to be low (closer to the 0-5\% range).
-However, in most cases, we observe the CBS to be in the 30-40\% range.
-This highlights many situations where LLMs struggle to differentiate between Asian and Western entities, assigning a better likelihood to Western entities despite being inappropriate to the context.
+\paragraph{LLMs can struggle to distinguish Asian vs. Western entities.} Since the contexts we test on are grounded in each Asian culture (only entities associated with the specific Asian culture are appropriate for filling the \texttt{[MASK]}), models should always assign higher likelihood to the native Asian entities in those contexts, and the CBS is expected to be low (closer to the 0-5\% range).
+However, as Figure~\ref{fig:cbs-english} shows, in most cases the CBS is in the 30-40\% range.
+This highlights a large number of cases where LLMs struggle to differentiate between Asian and Western entities, assigning a higher likelihood to Western ones despite them being inappropriate to the context.

 \paragraph{Are models sensitive to cultural grounding?} We further analyze if performance changes when testing on the contexts that are culturally neutral (i.e., any entity is an appropriate \texttt{[MASK]} filling in the context).
-The results are summarized in Figure~\ref{fig:cbs-grounded-vs-neutral}, which shows that CBS scores are higher when contexts are neutral, with LLMs becoming more likely to generate Western entities.
-However, in the majority of cases, the scores still remain very close to when contexts are culturally grounded.
+The results in Figure~\ref{fig:cbs-grounded-vs-neutral} show that CBS scores are slightly higher when contexts are neutral.
+In the majority of cases, the scores remain very close to when contexts are culturally grounded.
 This suggests a lack of sensitivity to cultural contexts in LLMs, whereby their ability to select the appropriate entities at generation time is not greatly impacted by cultural grounding.